 Graduates will be given access to claim their tickets for their families and guests first.
 After graduates have had a chance to claim their original allocation of tickets, an inventory of extra tickets will be gathered to determine how many extras there are available to offer back to graduates, the campus community, and special guests.
 Please see Upcoming Events & Deadlines for the ticketing release schedule.

-Faculty and Labor Supervisors marching in the Commencement procession will claim their special participation tickets online in April and will be notified by Academic Services when the system is open for them.
-Staff (non-labor supervisors) have been asked to contact Amanda Leger directly with requests for tickets.
+Faculty and Labor Supervisors marching in the Commencement procession will claim their special participation tickets online in April and will be notified by Student Success & Transition when the system is open for them.
+Staff (non-labor supervisors) have been asked to contact Ellie Hogg directly with requests for tickets.

-All other guests (alumni, retirees, media, community members and other friends of the College) must contact Amanda Leger (email@example.com or 859-985-3775) directly for any special ticket requests by Friday, April 17.
+All other guests (alumni, retirees, media, community members and other friends of the College) must contact Ellie Hogg at firstname.lastname@example.org or call 859-985-3376) directly for any special ticket requests.
 Please note that seating is limited and cannot be guaranteed.

 How many tickets will graduates get?

-Each student eligible for graduation is allocated and guaranteed 6 (six) tickets that must be claimed via the electronic ticketing system by April 17, 2020.
+Candidates for graduation will each be able to claim five tickets for the main arena and two tickets for overflow seating.
 Only students who have applied for graduation and who have been approved to graduate will be able to claim their tickets when the system opens.